 Alex loves to work on the house, bike, run, and hike.

-Olivia Nash, CSWI is a therapist at the Payson Family Clinic.
+Olivia Nash, CSW is a therapist at the Payson Family Clinic.
 Olivia’s approach to therapy includes using client-centered therapy, Motivational Interviewing, trauma-informed therapy, and Solution-focused therapy.
 She has previous experience working with Wasatch in the GIANT Steps Autism Preschool, but enjoys working with all age groups.

 Olivia enjoys baking, playing the piano, roller blading, and spending time with friends and family.